Sebastian Haffner: Student protest and anti-Springer campaign

 Increasingly focussed on the war in Vietnam ("the Auschwitz of the young generation"), many, including Haffner's daughter Sarah, directed their anger at his former employer, Axel Springer.
-After the attempted assassination the socialist student leader Rudi Dutschke on April 11, 1968, Springer titles (Bild : “Students threaten: We shoot back", "Stop the terror of the Young Reds-Now!") were again accused of incitement.
+After the attempted assassination of the socialist student leader Rudi Dutschke on April 11, 1968, Springer titles (Bild : “Students threaten: We shoot back", "Stop the terror of the Young Reds-Now!") were again accused of incitement.
 The Morgenpost responded to a protest blockade of its presses by itself proposing parallels to Kristallnacht: "back then the Jews were robbed of their property; today it is the Springer concern that is threatened".

 Ulrike Meinhof

 Haffner's contribution to this pushing of "differences to the top" ("Zuspitzung") was not appreciated by Brandt's Social Democrats or by Stern, and especially not after Meinhof took what she regarded as a next logical step in a struggle with "fascism".
 "Protest", she wrote, "is when I say I don’t like this.
 Resistance is when I put an end to what I don’t like.”
 On 19 May 1972, the Red Army Faction (the "Baader Meinhof Gang") bombed Springer's Hamburg headquarters injuring 17 people.
-A week before they had claimed their first victim, an American officer killed by a pipe-bomb at U.S. military headquarters in Frankfurt am Main.
+A week before they had claimed their first victim, an American officer was killed by a pipe-bomb at U.S. military headquarters in Frankfurt am Main.